fabrezi/spring-bootcamp/README.md

 ## Class and Objects

-Class is the blueprint.
-Instanstiate is to create an object.
+OOP (Object-Oriented Programming) is the heart of Java.

-`new` operator is to make an object.
+What is a class?
 ## References

 These are helpful sites in relation to the study and research on Java: